terchris/nerdmeet/nerdnet/0overall-structure.md

 public ip address: appgw-pip-eus public ip address: <fill in>
 vnet name: vnet-eus
-subnet name: api-appgw-sn01-eus
+subnet name: appgw-backend-sn01-eus
-SSL certificate name : ssl-christensen
+SSL certificate name : christensen-ssl-cert
 SSL setup: *.christensen.no (wildcard) termination at application gateway
-Description: Application gateway forwards:
 email: terje@christensen.no
 organization: Christensen.no

-Rules:
+Description: Application gateway forwards:

 * api.christensen.no http and https to APIM in the api landing zone
 * vm1.christensen.no forwarded to the VM named nerd-vm01-eus in the nerd landing zone